What is a capital allowance?

 How much is the self-employed annual investment allowance?

 For most investments in capital assets you make for your business, your limit will be determined by the annual investment allowance (AIA) rules.

-Under these rules, you can spend up to £200,000 on business-related expenses during the relevant period, and offset this spending against your income tax bill.
+Under these rules, you can spend on business-related expenses during the relevant period, and offset this spending against your income tax bill.
 For example:

 - You spend £20,000 machinery for your business